-In accordance with the Code of Virginia §23-4.3:1, it is the policy of Old Dominion University to encourage efforts to minimize the cost of textbooks for students while maintaining the quality of education and academic freedom.
+In accordance with the Code of Virginia §23.1-1038, it is the policy of Old Dominion University to encourage efforts to minimize the cost of course materials for students while maintaining the quality of education and academic freedom.
+In addition, pursuant to §23.1-1308, Old Dominion University shall implement guidelines for the adoption and use of low-cost and no-cost open educational resources in courses offered at the University.